 Minnesota Marriage Age Requirements: Related Resources

 Need Legal Help with Your Marriage?
-Get a Free Evaluation by a Minnesota Attorney
+Get in Touch With a Minnesota Attorney

 In most situations, couples who want to get married can complete the process on their own.
 But every case is different and there may be instances where one's eligibility -- sometimes because of age limits -- is called into question.
-If you have a legal question about marriage, have a Minnesota attorney review your situation at absolutely no charge.
+If you have a legal question about marriage, it's in your best interests to contact a Minnesota family law attorney.

 Contact a qualified attorney.